 If the judge chooses to award maintenance, the statutory guidelines call for the following formula to be applied to determine the amount of spousal maintenance to be paid each year:

-(30% of the gross income of the spouse who will pay maintenance) - (20% of the gross income of the spouse who will receive maintenance) = The amount of spousal maintenance to be paid each year.
+(33.33% of the net income of the spouse who will pay maintenance) - (25% of the net income of the spouse who will receive maintenance) = The amount of spousal maintenance to be paid each year.

 There is one caveat to this formula.
-The statutory guidelines do not permit the spouse receiving maintenance to be awarded more than 40% of the couple's combined gross income.
+The statutory guidelines do not permit the spouse receiving maintenance to be awarded more than 40% of the couple's combined net income.
 The judge will perform a second calculation to ensure that this doesn't happen.
-The judge will add the amount of the yearly maintenance award derived from the first calculation to the gross income of the spouse receiving maintenance.
-If this number equals more than 40% of the couple's combined gross income, the judge will reduce the maintenance award.
+The judge will add the amount of the yearly maintenance award derived from the first calculation to the net income of the spouse receiving maintenance.
+If this number equals more than 40% of the couple's combined net income, the judge will reduce the maintenance award.

 Courts will ultimately consider the "net income" of each party, based on definitions found in two statutes: The Income Withholding for Support Act (750 ILCS 28/1, et seq.) and The Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/101, et seq.) (the "IMDMA").

 The first step is to determine what constitutes "gross income" according to these statutes, as discussed above.
 The next step is to deduct certain expenses in order to calculate the "net income" of each party.